 The plan document must address how the ICHRA behaves in relation to certain federal mandates, including the Family and Medical Leave Act (FMLA) and Uniformed Services Employment and Reemployment Rights Act (USERRA).

-How the ICHRA responds to these mandates largely depends on the size of the business offering the benefit.
+How the ICHRA responds to these mandates largely depends on the size of the organization offering the benefit.

 The procedure for amending the plan

-The plan document must outline steps the business will take if it decides to amend the plan.
+The plan document must outline steps the organization will take if it decides to amend the plan.

 These steps include naming individuals who have authority to amend the plan and the process the business will take in notifying employees of a “material amendment” to the plan.